a2stuff/a2d/res/notes/testplan.md

 * Using BASIC, create a directory structure: X/Y/Z and save a BASIC file B as X/Y/Z/B. Lock all three directories and the file from BASIC (not DeskTop).
 Launch DeskTop.
 Select X. File > Delete.
 Verify that a prompt is shown for deleting each file in deepest-first order (B, Z, Y, X).
 Click Yes at each prompt.
 Verify that all files are deleted.

+* Create a folder, and a subfolder within it.
+Select the top-most folder.
+Special > Lock.
+Using Apple > Run Basic Here, verify that the folder and subfolder are locked.
+BYE to return to DeskTop.
+Select the containing volume.
+Special > Unlock.
+Using Apple > Run Basic Here, verify that the folder and subfolder are unlocked.

 ## Shortcuts

 * Delete the LOCAL/SELECTOR.LIST file from the startup disk, if it was present.
 Launch DeskTop.
 Verify that Shortcuts > Edit a Shortcut..., Shortcuts > Delete a Shortcut..., and Shortcuts > Run a Shortcut... are disabled.
 Add a shortcut.
 Verify that Shortcuts > Edit a Shortcut..., Shortcuts > Delete a Shortcut..., and Shortcuts > Run a Shortcut... are now enabled.